PREAMBLE

 4. Provide members with business contacts regarding updated core and recycling information.

-5. Provide the Newsletter Committee with a monthly article for the newsletter related to recycling.
+5. Provide the Newsletter Committee with 3 articles per year for the newsletter related to recycling.

 6. Attend individual committee sessions prior to regular board meetings as scheduled by the Chairperson.